Skip to main content

 Focus on the most-tested areas: formation, breach, and remedies.
 Make sure you can distinguish common law contract rules from UCC Article 2 rules, since MEE questions frequently test that boundary.
 Practice writing full IRAC essays under timed conditions to build fluency.

-Write a Contracts essay and get scored on issue spotting, rule accuracy, fact application, and writing clarity.
-Results in seconds.
+Get full access to all Contracts essays, graded on issue spotting, rule accuracy, fact application, and writing clarity.